 In February, a bird scientist from Alaska Museum used the camp for his research.
 Many Sabangan residents also went to the place and enjoyed a refreshing bath in the Capangdanan river and relaxing days or bonfires.

-In April, we could finally open the foot path up to Mount Kalawitan, which reaches 2714 m above sea level.
+In April, we could finally open the foot path up to Mount Kalawitan, which reaches 2714 m above sea level (ps. the hight reading from Map was later corrected to 2668 m according to Google Earth).
 Five mountaineers from Switzerland were our first guest on top of the majestic mountain.

 The Friends of Apa are